 In December 2020, Zenith Epigenetics Ltd. entered into an agreement with Beyond Therapeutics Corp. (the "Licensee") for an outlicense of one of our compounds (excluding ZEN-3694) worldwide excluding China, Hong Kong, Taiwan and Macau.
-Within one year of the effective date of the license agreement, the Licensee must select one compound to license, from up to three compounds that it shall select.
+Within one year of the effective date of the license agreement, the Licensee was required to select one compound to license, from up to three compounds that it selects.
+The Licensee has not made its final selection.
 In connection with the license agreement, we received a non-refundable upfront payment of \$0.5 million.
-The \$0.5 million received is included in unearned licensing revenue at October 31, 2021.
+The \$0.5 million received is included in unearned licensing revenue at January 31, 2022.